 If you know you’re going to have to give up something for lent, the best way to prepare is by getting buck wild at Barranquilla's world-famous Carnival!
 Four days filled with exuberant parades, loud music, and non-stop drinking in intricate, colorful costumes make Carnival a Colombian experience you cannot miss.
-Barranquilla is more than just locus of the world’s second-largest Carnival, though—it’s also one of Colombia’s most important industrial cities.
-And while Barranquilla's safety is still up-and-coming compared to that of Colombia’s other major cities, the warm and welcoming residents more than make up for it. making Barranquilla one of.
+Barranquilla is more than just locus of the world’s second-largest Carnival, though, and while safety is still up-and-coming, the warm and welcoming residents more than for it.

 Cali is Colombia’s gritty city that never sleeps—because everyone is up all night dancing salsa!
 Salsa isn't just for moms and dads anymore; in Cali, young people are picking it up and making it a dance of their own.
-To that end, the city is absolutely brimming with spectacular salsa clubs and fabulous street food.
-Watching over it all is the famous 85-foot sculpture Monumento Cristo Rey—the world’s tenth largest statue of Christ.
+The city is absolutely brimming with spectacular salsa clubs and fabulous street food.
 Try and stop by in December, during Feria de Cali—a celebration of the region’s cultural identity complete with live bullfights!
 But keep in mind that while the city is up-and-coming, there are still some things you should know in order to keep yourself safe in Cali.

 Although you might not expect it, Colombia is packed with world-class music festivals.
 Rock al Parque, a completely free rock festival attended by some 400,000 people from across the globe, takes place yearly in Bogota’s Simon Bolivar Park.
 Colombia's not all rock, though; the EDM festival Storyland dances through a different Colombian city every year and boasts huge industry names like Hardwell, Carnage, and Oliver Heldens.